Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 The Master of Biomedical Innovation (MBI) program is a multidisciplinary, project-oriented, professional graduate program focused on bridging the gap between health technology development and its transfer to biomedical markets.
 Graduates with the MBI degree will have the knowledge and skills needed to seamlessly foster innovative biomedical approaches to current and future health challenges.

-Delivery of the MBI program provides maximum flexibility, and includes in-person events (e.g., intensive bootcamps) with virtual components.
-The project and course-based curriculum are anchored by a series of bootcamps guide learners through the biomedical innovation and entrepreneurship process.
+Delivery of the MBI program provides maximum flexibility, and includes in-person events (e.g., intensive bootcamps) with hybrid components.
+The project and course-based curriculum is anchored by a series of bootcamps that guides learners through the biomedical innovation and entrepreneurship process.
 Learners apply the theories and entrepreneurship competencies acquired to a year-long, venture-oriented project.
+Whether you’re a recent graduate or a seasoned professional wanting to break out into a new industry, the MBI provides a unique opportunity to pursue innovation and entrepreneurship to impact health care.

 Bring your own project, take one off the shelf, or develop a new project.